Transport Layer Security (TLS): Issues & Protocol

 Although Transport layer security (TLS) provides enhanced security, cybercriminals have become increasingly savvy, finding ways to circumvent many of these protections.
 Learn how malicious actors exploit vulnerabilities within TLS to introduce new forms of malware.

 Transport layer security (TLS) is the modern version of the now-deprecated secure socket layer (SSL) protocol.
-Due to multiple vulnerabilities within SSL, organisations require a more robust protocol to coincide with the increasing number of web-based technologies.
+Due to multiple vulnerabilities within SSL, organizations require a more robust protocol to coincide with the increasing number of web-based technologies.
 For example, unlike SSL, TSL allows you to negotiate encryption on regular ports and protocols such as IMAP and POP.
 This enables secure communication over a wide range of ports and protocols.

 This has led to TLS becoming the standard practice for transmitting data between web clients and servers.
 This cryptographic protocol secures your data with a layer of encryption as it is transmitted over the internet.

-While TLS provides enhanced security in most situations, it still has its share of attacks by cybercriminals trying to gain access to an organisation’s confidential data.
-It is important to learn how malicious actors use TLS to introduce malware, how these attacks infiltrate environments—with references to some well-known examples—and how Trend Micro Cloud One™ – Workload Security uses zero-config TLS inspection across data to protect your organisation from malicious actors.
+While TLS provides enhanced security in most situations, it still has its share of attacks by cybercriminals trying to gain access to an organization’s confidential data.
+It is important to learn how malicious actors use TLS to introduce malware, how these attacks infiltrate environments—with references to some well-known examples—and how Trend Micro Cloud One™ – Workload Security uses zero-config TLS inspection across data to protect your organization from malicious actors.

 Various TLS Attack Methods

 TLS is used to encrypt web and email communications, giving you an advantage over cybercriminals looking to access your data while in transmission.
 Since TLS is encrypted, there is a high chance that the information sent via the connection is not being inspected.
 This creates an attack vector for malware and can provide attackers access to your network without being blocked.

 It is important to shine a light on the most notable TLS attacks and explore up-to-the-minute solutions.